Feverfew is a short bush with flowers like daisies. People have used feverfew over the years as folk medicine for many ailments.

 There isn't a clear optimal dose of feverfew for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
-This makes it hard to set a standard dose.
+This makes it hard to set a standard dose although standardized extracts have been studied in research on humans.

 Can you get feverfew naturally from foods?